Tár: Additional reactions

-Writing in The Guardian, conductor Alice Farnham thanked Blanchett, Field, and the film for "taking up the baton for female conductors", and for normalising their image.
+Conductor Alice Farnham thanked Blanchett, Field and the film in The Guardian, for "taking up the baton for female conductors", and for normalising their image.
 Critic Emily Bootle also defended the film in the i newspaper writing: "This is a film about power [but] sometimes we have to tolerate grey areas."
-Film critics Mark Kermode and Simon Mayo also disagreed with the interpretation that Tár is "anti-woman."
+Film critics Mark Kermode and Simon Mayo also disagreed with the interpretation that Tár is "anti-woman".

+In an essay for The New Yorker Tavi Gevinson wrote "By creating a character who can't be written off as another predictably problematic man, Tár draws our attention to how Lydia learned to become one...
+In lieu of asking 'Can you separate the art from the artist?' or 'But what will happen to these poor, bad men?', Tár asks, 'What does power look like, feel like, not only within an institution but within an individual psyche?

 Writing for Time, Stephanie Zacharek went further: "Tár doesn't offer anything as comfortable as redemption, and it asks us to fall in love, at least a little, with a tyrant. ...
 Lydia Tár ... knows that the power of a question is greater than that of a slogan."

 Music professor Ian Pace discussed the issue in The Conversation: "It would be rash to assume that such a figure could never act in a predatory and exploitative manner.
 This is not just an issue of identity, but power and the opportunities it provides for the reckless."
 Conductor Don Baton (a pen name) in City Journal agreed.

 Film critic John McDonald for the Australian Financial Review wrote: "Had it been a male conductor, the story would have been a cliché.
 Had it been a celebration of female power, it would have been no less superficial ...
 Field has taken the 'Maestro myth' that portrays the conductor as a kind of hypermale and shown that the same issues may apply to a woman."
 Several other conductors and musicians wrote in defense of the film.

 Yo Yo Ma told indiewire "Todd has created such a striking film.
-Cate Blanchett’s Lydia Tár demands that we wrestle with two of art’s most difficult questions: what gives art its power and what role does power play in art?"
+Cate Blanchett's Lydia Tár demands that we wrestle with two of art's most difficult questions: what gives art its power and what role does power play in art?"

+Jonathan Franzen praised the film in Daily Variety saying, "Todd's grammar of screenwriting is closer to a novel's than to a play's.
+What makes Tár a great work of art is that there's not a single generic moment to be found in it."